 GST New Housing Rebate

-If buying a newly built home, you may qualify for a partial GST rebate.
-The rebate phases out on homes above $450,000.
-Confirm eligibility with your lawyer or accountant.
+Buyers of newly built homes may qualify for a partial GST rebate.
+The rebate phases out above certain purchase price thresholds.
+Eligibility and amounts are worth confirming with your lawyer or accountant before closing.

 BC Home Owner Grant

-Once you own and occupy your home as a principal residence, you may qualify for a reduction on your annual property tax bill.
-Applies to primary residences only.
+Once you own and occupy a home as your principal residence, you may qualify for a reduction in your annual property tax.
+Applies to primary residences; confirm eligibility and application deadlines with BC Assessment.

 Forgetting to budget for closing costs

-Hold off on new credit or big purchases
+Hold off on new credit or significant purchases until after possession

 Understanding the Market

-Not all homes are created equal, and neither are market conditions.
-Knowing what type of property you're buying and what kind of market you're buying in shapes every decision — from your budget to your offer strategy.
+Not all properties carry the same considerations, and market conditions vary meaningfully from one period to the next.
+Knowing what type of property you're buying and what kind of market you're buying in shapes both your budget and your approach when making an offer.

 Types of Properties